Assignment 2: Group Assignment

 - How will your program accomplish its requirements?

-- How will output be presented?
+- What output will be presented?

 - What arguments or options will be included?